any2api/any2api/README.md

 However, in the sense of API diversity, other kinds of APIs such as REST and messaging are more appropriate for certain usage scenarios.
 Therefore, API adapters (REST, RabbitMQ, JSON-RPC, etc.) are connected with gRPC apps to serve diverse APIs.

-An API adapter does not always translate to different kinds of APIs such as gRPC ↔ REST, gRPC ↔ RabbitMQ, etc.
+An API adapter does not always translate to different kinds of APIs such as gRPC-REST, gRPC-RabbitMQ, etc.
 There are also intermediate adapters that take a gRPC endpoint and expose another gRPC endpoint. gRPC-to-gRPC adapters can implement diverse middleware functionality such as reshaping gRPC endpoints (e.g. consolidating and filtering operations), authentication, request rate limiting, monitoring, analytics, content transformation, etc.